LeBron James

-James grew up playing basketball for St. Vincent–St. Mary High School in his hometown of Akron, Ohio.
-He was heavily touted by the national media as a future NBA superstar.
-A prep-to-pro, he was selected by the Cleveland Cavaliers with the first overall pick of the 2003 NBA draft.
-Named the 2004 NBA Rookie of the Year, he soon established himself as one of the league's premier players, winning the NBA MVP award in 2009 and 2010 and leading the Cavaliers to their first NBA Finals appearance in 2007.
-After failing to win a championship with Cleveland, James left in 2010 as a free agent to join the Miami Heat; this was announced in a nationally televised special titled The Decision and is among the most controversial free agency moves in sports history.
+Born and raised in Akron, Ohio, James gained national attention at St. Vincent–St. Mary High School and was heavily touted as a future NBA superstar for his all-around scoring, passing, athleticism and playmaking abilities.
+A prep-to-pro, James was selected by the Cleveland Cavaliers with the first overall pick of the 2003 NBA draft.
+He won Rookie of the Year and quickly established himself as one of the league's premier players, leading Cleveland to its first NBA Finals appearance in 2007 and winning the scoring title in 2008.
+After winning back-to-back MVPs in 2009 and 2010, he left the Cavaliers and joined the Miami Heat as a free agent in 2010, a controversial move announced in the nationally televised special titled The Decision.